LeandroBarone/python-ascii_magic/README.md

 ## from_url()

 As above, but using the URL of an image.
+Raises an ```urllib.error.URLError``` if something goes wrong while requesting the image, but you can also catch it as an ```OSError``` if you don't want to import urllib to your project.

 ```python
 ascii_magic.from_url(